The Marist Community

 Title IX and Sexual Misconduct

 Sexual misconduct including sexual assault, dating/relationship violence, domestic violence, and stalking are violations of Marist's standards of conduct and the State of New York Penal Code.
 Members of the college community, guests, and visitors have the right to be free from sexual violence and any form of gender-based discrimination prohibited by Title IX.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 When a responding party is found to have violated this policy, sanctions will be imposed based on the nature of the case.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.
-The sexual orientation and/or gender identity of individuals engaging in sexual activity is not relevant to allegations under this policy.
+This policy extends to all members of the Marist community regardless of sexual orientation, gender identity, and/or gender expression of individuals involved.

 While there are a number of laws and regulations that mandate how colleges and universities handle allegations of sexual misconduct and assault, it is impossible to define every scenario that could be a violation of this policy.
 Ultimately, the College has the discretion to determine whether or not the policy has been violated and impose appropriate sanctions for infractions.

 Violence based on sex and/or gender, including sexual assault, concerns most of the world's colleges and universities, including Marist.
 The College aims to prevent and respond to sexual assault, dating/intimate partner/domestic violence, stalking, and sexual harassment through prevention training, collaboration, outreach, and advocacy.
 Our website offers information and resources to prepare our community about sexual assault prevention, awareness, and what healthy relationships entail.

 The resources provided within these pages are to assist and educate members of the Marist community, support a survivor immediately after an assault, and to provide information to the family and friends of survivors.